 Don’t simply watch hours of video lessons without taking practice test questions.
 You will quickly forget what you’ve learned unless you take practice test questions to back up those concepts.
 For instance, when you’ve watched the Climate video lessons, make sure you complete the practice test that accompanies that module.

-The GED college-ready and college-ready PLUS college credit scores (165-174 and 175-200 respectively) qualify test-takers directly for singing up for credit-bearing college courses without having to take additional remedial coursework after earning a GED or passing a college entrance exam such as the SAT or ACT at an increasing number of colleges and universities.
-In California, students may also take the state’s CHSPE exam (California High School Proficiency Examination) to demonstrate high school equivalent skills and knowledge.
+The GED college-ready and college-ready PLUS college credit scores (165-174 and 175-200 respectively) qualify test-takers directly for signing up for credit-bearing college courses without having to take additional remedial coursework after earning a GED or passing a college entrance exam such as the SAT or ACT at an increasing number of colleges and universities.

 The two nationally available American High School Equivalency exams are geared toward all adults who, for one reason or another, were not in the position to finish their regular high school curriculum.

 Applicants cannot already have a secondary degree (high school or equivalent diploma) or be registered for some other school program.
 It doesn’t matter whether you’ve quit high school recently or that it has been many years since you quit school.
 The HSE exam is for everyone who doesn’t hold a high school diploma.